-The epic outing sees Bond forced out of his solitary retirement in Jamaica to aid old ally Felix Leiter (Jeffrey Wright) in tracking down a kidnapped scientist (David Dencick) who has been taken by sinister villains.
+The epic adventure sees Bond forced out of his solitary retirement in Jamaica to aid old ally Felix Leiter (Jeffrey Wright) in tracking down a kidnapped scientist (David Dencik) who has been taken by sinister villains.
 It’s not long before Bond finds himself going up against a new villain with dangerous new technology in the form of the mysterious Lyutsifer Safin (Rami Malek), leading to a tragic twist.

 Meanwhile, if you’ve already seen the film then be sure to see our explainer article on the explosive final scenes.